 Successfully harvesting a mature bear is one of the most challenging undertakings a hunter will ever face.
 Despite the often held public opinion that bear are somehow dumb or easily killed, nothing could be further from the truth.
-I can say this as someone who used to think bear hunting was somehow beneath me, and not worthy of time.
-However, when I decided to actually take up bear hunting, It didn't take much time to realize that bear are not only amazingly wary of people but have a nose that cannot be fooled.
+I can say this as someone who used to think bear hunting was somehow beneath me, and not worthy of my time.
+However, when I decided to actually take up bear hunting, it didn't take much time to realize that bear are not only amazingly wary of people but have a nose that cannot be fooled.

 Stalking is easily the most challenging way to hunt a bear, but it is also the technique most difficult to do properly.
-Bear don't have the best vision, but they do have that uncanny nose, sharp ears and an ability to catch movement.
+Bear don't have the best vision, but they do have that uncanny nose, sharp ears, and an ability to catch movement.
 Stalking bear when they are feeding on berries or, in the spring, newly grown grass and plants requires incredible stealth.
-You need to have soft feet, a good sense for wind direction and some courage.
+You need to have soft feet, a good sense for wind direction, and some courage.
 A bear that winds you will not stick around.
 The very largest bear I ever harvested was taken by stalking.
 I saw it walking in a huge blueberry patch, several hundred yards from the bush road I was on.
-I had my rifle, but had to get much closer to get a clean shot.
-That required stalking into a cut , and going down in some dips where I could not see the bear.
+I had my rifle but had to get much closer to get a clean shot.
+That required stalking into a cut and going down in some dips where I could not see the bear.
 That was a very disconcerting feeling.
 However, when I came over the knoll the bear was visible and I put it down with one shot.
-It was a 400 pound boar (male bear) and it was fat from eating blueberries.
+It was a 400-pound boar (male bear) and it was fat from eating blueberries.
 An unforgettable hunting experience.

 Likely the most popular way to take a bear in Ontario is via a tree stand.
-An elevated stand has a bunch of things going for it, including a great perspective that allows you to be out of the sight line of a bear.
+An elevated stand has a bunch of things going for it, including a great perspective that allows you to be out of the sightline of a bear.
 That doesn't mean they can't pick up on your movement in a stand.
 Bear seem to be able to pick out even the smallest of movements.
 You should always pretend you are moving in slow motion in a stand.
 Fast arm, leg or head movements will get you busted.
-Placement of a tree stand should be such that you can easily take clean shot without anything being in the way.
+The placement of a tree stand should be such that you can easily take a clean shot without anything being in the way.
 Many bear stands are placed near baits, or food sources like corn or apple groves.

 Northern Ontario has some of the most diverse options for bear hunting in all of North America.
-With a little set up, planning, and some good luck, you will be well on your way to harvesting one of these magnificent animals.
+With a little setup, planning, and some good luck, you will be well on your way to harvesting one of these magnificent animals.